SaraGandy/website/content/_index.md

           company_url: ''
           company_logo:
           location: Glasgow, UK
+          date_start: '2026-03-02'
+          date_end: ''
+          description: I am currently a research associate within the University of Glasgow, working on the FarmAquaNet project.
+This One Health Framework aims to assess the risks of antimicrobial resistance in aquatic ecosystems in northereast Thailand, in collaboration with Kasetsart University, Chulabhorn Research Institute, Stirling University, Chiang Mai University and Mahasarakarm Universiy.
+I am currently leading the design of stated choice experiments to assess and quantify willingness to reduce antibiotic usage in aquaculture.

+        - title: Research Associate
+          company: University of Glasgow
+          company_url: ''
+          company_logo:
+          location: Glasgow, UK
           date_start: '2024-03-04'
-          date_end: ''
+          date_end: '2026-01-31'
-          description: I am currently a research associate at the University of Glasgow, working on the MEaSURE project, an interdisciplinary project in collaboration with the University of Manchester and the University of Salford.
-The project aims to explore the ecological services and disservices associated with urban green spaces.
-My research specifically focuses on assessing the risk of tick-borne diseases in urban green spaces by understanding how disease risk varies with landscape connectivity, land cover and host presence.
-Additionally, I will create exposure risk maps using mobility data to track park usage patterns.
+          description: I was a research associate at the University of Glasgow, working on the MEaSURE project, an interdisciplinary project in collaboration with the University of Manchester and the University of Salford.
+The project aimed to explore the ecological services and disservices associated with urban green spaces.
+My research specifically focused on investigating ecological and socioeconomic drivers of tick-borne disease hazard and Lyme disease incidence in urban greenspaces.

         - title: Senior Medical Entomologist
           company: UK Health Security Agency